ed253/nostr-publisher-cli/README.md

 ### Upload a file, such as an image

-´nostr-publisher-cli --relay relay.nostr.band --publish file --file my_image.png´
+`nostr-publisher-cli --relay relay.nostr.band --publish file --file my_image.png`

 Files are automatically converted to base64 data URIs.